aptos-labs/aptos-core/developer-docs-site/docs/releases/sdk-release.md

 ---

 ## Aptos SDK
-We actively support the following SDK's:
+We actively support the following SDKs:

 * Typescript
   * For instructions on how to get started with Aptos Typescript SDK, [click here.](hhttps://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk)